 You may enter Korea in Incheon but need to take a domestic flight from Seoul GIMPO to Pusan GIMHAE.
 Transportation from Incheon to Seoul; Military shuttle bus, AFEES taxi (approximately $75-$85) or commercial taxi (gray or white color / Korean Money 55,000 Won - 65,000 Won).
 The ride to Seoul can take up to one hour.
 On arrival at Incheon contact your USO representative for any advice.

 The tax fee is included in the ticket price.

-Please ensure that you contact your sponsor before arriving in Korea and inform him/her of delays or changes in flight details.
+Please ensure that you contact your sponsor before arriving in Korea and inform them of delays or changes in flight details.
 It is advised that you take a carry on with a clean uniform and essentials in case of lost or delayed luggage.

 Should your flight from CONUS arrive too late for the last flight to Pusan at 2030, contact an airline attendant prior to landing in Seoul and ask for overnight lodging assistance.
 Normally airline policy is to arrange lodging if they deem their late arrival caused your missed connection.
 Never take a taxi in Korea without first agreeing on the fare unless it is a black AAFES taxi.
 Hotels in Seoul are expensive, if you are forced to stay in Seoul overnight, call the COMFLEACT OOD in Chinhae (011-82-55-540-5111) as soon as possible.
 Let them know when you expect to depart the Seoul Domestic terminal the next day.
 Call the COMFLEACT OOD the next day at the boarding gate and reconfirm your departure time.

-Passports are not needed for active duty personnel.
+Passports are not needed for active-duty personnel.
 Your military ID card and orders are sufficient to pass through customs.
-Passports and visas ARE required for family members.
+Passports and visas are required for family members.

 Main Phone Numbers